zbhbarry/2024-group-6/README.md

 [![Snake Wars](./readmeFiles/Thumbnails/snakeWarsThumnail.png)](https://www.youtube.com/watch?v=iB4qEvqEI_E "Snake Wars") *Right-click and select "Open link in new tab" to watch the video without leaving GitHub.*

-notes:
-change name
-very little kick back on features good demonstration not much need to change elements
+Following creating a prototype for Snake we quickly found many positives and negative associated though carrying out our development process.
+This included a change of name, good demstation and not much in the way of a need to change the core elements of our desing.
+Feedback quickly prompted us to change the name of the game to Snake Wars as the original was too simular to other game out there.

 ## Flappy Bird
 Choosing Flappy Bird as our inspiration brings a delightful challenge to the table.
 Our concept introduces several innovative features: Firstly, we can incorporate new patterns that allow players to navigate through pipes to reach new locations or maps.
 Secondly, we aim to enhance the bird's abilities through unique means, e.g. the ability to shoot lasers.
 Lastly, we propose adding new gates that redirect players to the starting point, elevating the difficulty level of the game.